HathorNetwork/rfcs/projects/web-wallet/wallet-connect/0001-design.md

 The key is sent directly to the wallet from the `dApp`.
 Whether users scan through the QR code or choose deep-link with the wallet, there are no intermediaries, so as long as the `symKey` is not leaked, the communication is safe.

+The protocol as is currently designed does not support ephemeral keys, [on their web3wallet implementation](https://github.com/WalletConnect/walletconnect-monorepo/tree/v2.0/packages/web3wallet), the symKey is stored on localStorage during the entire session. **An important remark is that the `symKey` is being stored in plain-text on the device's localStorage.**.
+If we choose to use WalletConnect, we need to extend their SDK and encrypt it.

 This key is generated using the `generateRandomBytes32` method, here is its implementation:

 ```typescript